Chart Color Schemes

 Molendinar is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The structure of dwellings in Molendinar, as per the latest Census evaluation, consisted of 84.2% houses and 15.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 44.5% houses and 55.5% other dwellings.
-Home ownership in Molendinar was at 23.0%, similar to Non-Metro Qld.
-The remaining dwellings were either mortgaged (41.5%) or rented (35.6%).
+Molendinar's dwelling structure, as per the latest Census, consisted of 84.2% houses and 15.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's figures of 44.5% houses and 55.5% other dwellings.
+Home ownership in Molendinar was at 23.0%, similar to Non-Metro Qld's level.
+Mortgaged dwellings accounted for 41.5% and rented ones for 35.6%.
 The median monthly mortgage repayment in the area was $1,850, higher than Non-Metro Qld's average of $1,750.
-The median weekly rent figure in Molendinar was $450, compared to Non-Metro Qld's $420.
-Nationally, Molendinar's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $450 versus the national figure of $375.
+The median weekly rent figure was recorded at $450, compared to Non-Metro Qld's $420.
+Nationally, Molendinar's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $450 compared to the national figure of $375.

 Frequently Asked Questions - Housing